Is Putin the new Hitler? Is he committing crimes against humanity, and will he be held accountable for them?

 Multiple times a day, a vehicle blows by a stopped school bus putting children at risk of injury and death.
 Be a hero: stop and save their lives.

 Last weekend I got my first Sunday off this year.
 Rather than stay home and rest, we hit the road for some fun.
-Travel along with us and see what we saw!
+Travel along with us on our Missouri road trip and see what we saw!

 The 2019 Bluegrass & BBQ has come and gone, all of the bands have left, the venues quiet awaiting the next acts for summer.
 The diehard fans who spend the month with us have gone home and all we have are the memories.
 But what memories they are!